Petition Integrity Analysis

 14.8×

-Rate overage at the Mar 16 4:35 PM inflection — observed 30.76 sigs/hr vs. organic baseline 2.08 sigs/hr.
-Highest single-window velocity multiple in the entire dataset.
+Rate overage at the Mar 17 4:35 PM activation inflection — observed 30.76 sigs/hr vs. organic baseline 2.08 sigs/hr.
+First major velocity spike immediately following the 21-hr blackout window — the campaign's initial activation signature.

 A2

-The cumulative count fell by 5 signatures between consecutive observations.
+Mar 17, ~5:00 PM: The cumulative count fell by 5 signatures (683→678) between consecutive observations.
 Change.org's own documentation confirms its automated and manual systems remove fraudulent signatures, causing count drops.
-A mid-stream reduction is the platform's fraud detection activating.
-This is not ambiguous — Change.org does not remove legitimate signatures without cause.
-The platform itself confirmed fraud was present.
+The platform itself confirmed fraud was present — a drop in cumulative count is impossible through any mechanism other than platform removal.

 A3